hlechuga/hlechuga.github.io/raw_posts/review-notes.md

 - Job - used to complete certain task.
 Job can create on or more pods based on your use cases.
 After a job was completed it will terminate all that pods.
 - Cronjob - create job on a time-based schedule.
 Works like crontab.
 Schedule are written in Cron format

+##### Discovery and  Load Balancing

-Service - used expose the pods as one network service.
+- Service - used expose the pods as one network service.
 Service identifies set of pods based on selector.
 Service without selector can be used for other components.
   - ClusterIP - expose the service in cluster-internal IP. clusterIP is only reachable within cluster
   - NodePort - expose the service on each node IP with static port.
 NodePort is reachable outside cluster by hitting `<nodeIP>:<NodePort>`
   - LoadBalancer - expose the service externally using cloud provider's load balancer.
   - ExternalName - expose the service by CNAME record.
 Uses Kube-dns.

-Endpoints - endpoints are automatically created by service to map pods IP addresses.
+- Endpoints - endpoints are automatically created by service to map pods IP addresses.
 You can define and manually create endpoints

-Ingress - expose the services outside the cluster from HTTP and HTTPS routes.
+- Ingress - expose the services outside the cluster from HTTP and HTTPS routes.
 Ingress can be configured the give services externally-reachable URLs, load balance traffic.

-NetworkPolicy - used to allow or deny communication to and from a group of pods and other network entities.
+- NetworkPolicy - used to allow or deny communication to and from a group of pods and other network entities.

+##### Storage and Config store

 Volumes - is attached to the container on the pod.
 Volumes ceases to exist when pods died too.
 There are many types of volume that can be created to pods. `volumeMounts` mounts the volume to the container.